digitalbazaar/bedrock-examples/angular-basic/README.md

 defined in `components/home/home.html`.
 As a best practice, controllers in bedrock use the AngularJS "_Controller As_" syntax as demonstrated here.

-#### Directive
+#### Component

-A directive is defined in `components/home/home-directive.html` and referenced in `components/home/home.js`.
-The name of the directive is found in the return of the factory function, `exShowNumbers` in this case.
+A component is defined in `components/home/home-component.js` and referenced in `components/home/home.js`.
+The name of the component is found in the `register` function, `exShowNumbers` in this case.
 Again, a prefix of is used here.
-Keep in mind that AngularJS automatically transforms the directive name from camelCase to snake-case.
-Therefore, the `exShowNumbers` directive is referenced in the HTML as `ex-show-numbers`.
-If the directive is not using a controller, then the link function in bedrock modules always include the variable declaration:
+Keep in mind that AngularJS automatically transforms the component name from camelCase to snake-case.
+Therefore, the `exShowNumbers` component is referenced in the HTML as `ex-show-numbers`.
+If the component is not using a controller, then the link function in bedrock modules always include the variable declaration:

 ```
-var model = scope.model = {};
+var self = this;
 ```

 This helps prevent common mistakes related to scope prototypal inheritance.
-If all of the directive's model information is stored underneath a variable in the scope, then unexpected behavior caused by implementation details for other directives used in the directive's template is more likely to be avoided.
-Again, this is not necessary if the directive is using a controller and the "_Controller As_" syntax.
-In that case, the `bindToController` option should also be used for any directive scope definition.
+If all of the component's model information is stored underneath a variable in the scope, then unexpected behavior caused by implementation details for other components used in the component's template is more likely to be avoided.

 With this in mind, variables and functions that should be exposed the directive's HTML template are declared as:

 ```
-model.foo = 'Hello';
+self.foo = 'Hello';

-model.bar = function() {
+self.bar = function() {
-  console.log(self.model);
+  console.log(self.foo);
 };
 ```